Last Refreshed: 12/6/2023 11:55:33 AM

 • We do not operate in countries listed in low-tax jurisdictions.

-• We will not engage in arrangements, with any employee, customer or contractor whose sole purpose is to create a tax benefit in excess of what is reasonably understood to be intended by relevant tax rules.
+• We will not engage in arrangements with any employee, customer or contractor whose sole purpose is to create a tax benefit in excess of what is reasonably understood to be intended by relevant tax rules.